Sarah627/Java_miniatures/README.md

 > again and again characters are surrounded by single quotes and it's a must or they will be considered as strings

+#### Reference Types in Java
+In Java, there are two main categories of data types: **primitive** types and **reference** types.

+**`Primitive Types`**: These include `int`, `char`, `boolean`, etc. They store simple values.

+**`Reference Types`**: These include objects like **`Strings`**, **`arrays`**, and **`custom classes`**.
+They store references (or addresses) to the actual data in memory.

+In other words, Any class can be used as a `reference type`, and any variable declared using this reference type is called reference variable or an object.

+- For now, the class is like a template and the object is the custom version you make from this template.
+- Objects and Classes will be discussed in details **LATER** :)

+So, like **Scanner** class you have to follow the naming convention and capitalize the first letter of the class name:

+> String sentence = "Hello, Developer!";

+**STRINGS IS A SUPER IMPORTANT TOPIC IN ALMOST ALL AREAS OF  PROGRAMMING**

+**SO, KEEP YOUR FOCUS ON THIS TOPIC**

+#### String Operations

+Now we are going to discuss the most important concepts that are necessary to know about strings:

+- How to get the length of a string
+- Concatenating Strings
+- Trimming Strings
+- Find character/s | substring/s in a given string
+- Comparing Strings
+- Converting and reading strings as user input.